justinsunho/leesreview.com/content/pages/college-consulting.md

       for help on private school essays.
 This program begins at the start of 2nd semester of junior year or the start of senior year.
-  - title: Freshman/ Sophomore Package II
-    description: |-
-      This is our base packages offering freshmen and sophomore students our expert professional help
-      with their high school studies.
-  - title: Freshmen/Sophomore Package III
-    description: |-
-      This is our more in-depth base packages offering freshmen and sophomore students our expert
-      professional help with their high school studies.
 signUp:
   subtitle: Reserve your spot
   title: Reserve your spot for college consulting now!